devslm/proguard-spring-boot-example/README.md

 Most of the common rules specify in the pom.xml.

 # Decompiling files by Intellij
-We must unzip .jar and put package files in the project/target category.
+We must unzip .jar and put package files in the project/target directory.
 Then we can open target directory in intellij project-structure window and open class.
 This will be real decompiled class.